JWalkerMailly/Gmod-NVGBase/README.md

 	},

 	-- Projected texture example.
 Use this to illuminate the world rather -- than the lighting table as it yields better results.
+Set to nil if not using.
 	ProjectedTexture = {
 		FOV        = 140,
 		VFOV       = 100,